Need to know all the best Magic Kingdom quick service restaurants, table service restaurants, snacks, drinks, and dining experiences?

 #13.
 Tortuga Tavern

-We suggest trying the Veranda Chicken Tenders or the Barbecued Slaw Dog if you’re looking for something outside the regular chicken, burgers or fries.
+We suggest trying the Barbecued Slaw Dog or the sweet Peanut Butter, Chocolate Hazelnut and Banana Sandwich if you’re looking for something outside the regular chicken, burgers or fries.

 #14.
 Cosmic Ray’s Starlight Cafe

-Cosmic Ray’s Starlight Cafe harkens to your childhood Chuck E. Cheese’s complete with animatronic alien crooner, Cosmic Ray himself.
-This quick service location has quite a bit of indoor seating located in Tomorrowland and serves up the basic burgers, chicken and fries.
+Cosmic Ray’s Starlight Cafe harkens to your childhood Chuck E. Cheese’s complete with an animatronic alien crooner: Cosmic Ray himself.
+This quick service location has quite a bit of indoor seating located in Tomorrowland and serves up some basic burgers, chicken and fries.

-It’s actually got one of our top recommended burgers in the park with the Mission to Mars Cheeseburger; more on that in our Best Burgers in Magic Kingdom post.
-You can also get unique options like a Plant-based Sloppy Joe and S’mores as a dessert.
+It’s actually got one of our top recommended burgers in the park with the Triple B Burger; more on that in our Best Burgers in Magic Kingdom post.
+You can also get unique options like a Plant-based Patty Melt or a Crispy Noodle Salad.

 #15.
 Pinocchio Village Haus